‘Bold And The Beautiful’ Spoilers: Liam Makes A Shocking Promise To Steffy

-The Bold and the Beautiful spoilers reveal that Liam Spencer (Scott Clifton) will find his way back to Steffy Forrester’s (Jacqueline MacInnes Wood) house.
+The Bold and the Beautiful spoilers reveal that Liam Spencer (Scott Clifton) will find his way back to Steffy Forrester’s (Jacqueline MacInnes Wood) home.
 The father of two will make an outrageous promise to his ex-wife when he visits her at the cliff house.

 Liam Feels Steffy’s Pain On The Bold And The Beautiful

 Liam moved out of Steffy’s house when they discovered that Phoebe was actually Beth Spencer (Madeline Valdez and River Davidson).
 Since then, he and Hope Logan (Annika Noelle) have been raising the little girl at the cabin.
-They have been bonding as a family and getting to know Beth as she had been stolen from them at her birth.
+They have been bonding as a family and getting to know Beth, since she had been stolen from them at birth.

 But it seems as if Liam hasn’t forgotten Steffy’s real grief when Beth was taken from her.
-The Forrester Creations co-CEO collapsed when Hope and Liam left the house with Beth and was inconsolable.
-Her only consolation was the fact that Beth and Kelly Spencer (Zoe Pennington) would always remain sisters and she did not want to cause too much upheaval in the girls’ lives.
+The Forrester Creations co-CEO collapsed when Hope and Liam left the house with Beth, and she was inconsolable.
+Her only consolation was the fact that Beth and Kelly Spencer (Zoe Pennington) would always remain sisters, and she did not want to cause too much upheaval in the girls’ lives.

-The Bold and the Beautiful spoilers, per The Inquisitr, tease that Liam will go and see Steffy and Steffy.
+The Bold and the Beautiful spoilers, per The Inquisitr, tease that Liam will go and see Steffy.
 However, he will also sneak Beth to the cliff house, without Hope’s permission.
 It appears as if he wants Steffy to spend time with the little girl that she raised as her own.
 He really feels for the position Steffy finds herself in.

 Liam Spencer Makes A Shocking Promise To Steffy Forrester